marjayTj/marjayTj/README.md

 ## 📌 About Me

-I am a software developer focused on building practical web-based systems that solve real business problems.
-My main stack includes Laravel, Vue.js, React, TypeScript, MySQL, Tailwind CSS, and API development using Postman.
+I am a software developer focused on building practical web-based systems and mobile application that solve real business problems.

-I enjoy working on business applications such as payroll systems, attendance management, POS systems, reporting modules, and portfolio websites.
+I enjoy working on business applications such as payroll systems, attendance management, POS systems, and portfolio websites.
 I am also exploring AI-assisted and specs-driven development to improve how software features are planned, built, tested, and maintained.

 Currently, I am improving my skills in full-stack development, system architecture, clean code, GitHub workflows, and reusable component-based frontend design.